ivaste/GatewaySMS/Documentation/README.md

 # The Problem

-We want to send SMS messages to users, like for: Login message, password recovery, "Merry Christmas", "Happy New Year", "a good start to this new school year", some opportunities for a specific school, etc...
+We want to send SMS messages to our users, like for: Login message, password recovery, "Merry Christmas", "Happy New Year", "a good start to this new school year", some opportunities for a specific school, etc...
-An external service such as Twillio, Nexmo or netfunitalia charge 5-8 cents per message for Italy.
+An external service such as Twillio, Nexmo or netfunitalia charge 5-8 cents per message in Italy.
 There are about 4 million students in Italian high schools, all possible users of WeStudents.
-So to send an SMS to our users it would cost us €200,000 or otherwise on the order of tens of thousands.
+So to send an SMS to all our users would cost us €200,000 or otherwise on the order of tens of thousands.

 # The Solution